act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 10

-This link, that is distinguishable by the background color from the other text in the same line, uses the default styling of links (underline) when it is focused or hovered.
+This link, that is distinguishable by the background color from the other text in the same line, uses a style similar to the default styling of links (underline) when it is focused or hovered.
 This example passes rule "[Inline link has distinguishing style or content on hover and focus](https://act-rules.github.io/rules/548868)".

 ```html
 <style>